 A relatively off-the-beaten-path island a few years ago, Milos has quickly become a popular alternative to Mykonos and Santorini.
-It's the most southwestern island in the Cyclades, home to white-washed towns, colorful fishing villages and one of the most spectacular beaches in all of Greece.
-Below is my complete guide to Milos that includes the best beaches, daytrip ideas, travel tips, photo locations, hotel and Airbnb recommendations and restaurants suggestions, as well as a complete four-day itinerary that will maximize your time on the island.
+It’s the most southwestern island in the Cyclades, home to white-washed towns, colorful fishing villages and one of the most spectacular beaches in all of Greece.
+Below is my complete guide to Milos that includes the best beaches, fishing villages, day trips, travel tips, photo locations, restaurants, hotels and Airbnb’s, as well as a complete four-day itinerary to help maximize your time on the island.
+This post contains affiliate links.

 If there were beaches on the moon, I’m certain they’d look like Sarakiniko.
 OUTFIT DETAILS: Swimsuit linked here.